ypinhsuan/tp/docs/DeveloperGuide.md

 ![CommitActivityDiagram](images/CommitActivityDiagram.png)

-#### Design Considerations:
+#### Design Considerations

 ##### Aspect: How undo & redo executes

-Two alternatives of implementing the undo/redo mechanism were considered.
+Two possible implementations the undo/redo mechanism were considered.

 * **Alternative 1 (current choice):** Save all data stored in Tutor's Pet at a given state.
   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Commands are designed such that they can reverse the result of their execution.
-  * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  * Pros: Will use less memory (e.g. for `delete-student`, save only the student deleted, so that it can be restored when undo is called).
   * Cons: We must ensure that the implementation of each individual command are correct.

 ##### Aspect: Commands to support for undo/redo